Horsburgh Island

-Horsburgh Island (Malay: Pulo Luar or Pulu Luar) is an uninhabited islet in the South Keeling Islands atoll of the Cocos (Keeling) Islands, Australia.
+Horsburgh Island (Pulu Luar, lit.
+'Outer Island') is an uninhabited islet in the South Keeling Islands atoll of the Cocos (Keeling) Islands, Australia.
 The island spans 1.061 km2, and is part of a marine protected area.
 It features a lagoon, coral reefs, and supports various seabird populations.
 The islands played a role in the Second World War.

 History

-Named "Pulau Luar" in Malay language, Horsburgh Island was named after British hydrographer James Horsburgh, who charted it in the early 1800s.
+Named "Pulau Luar" in Malay language, Horsburgh Island was named after British hydrographer James Horsburgh, who charted the Cocos Islands in the early 1800s.
 The Clunies-Ross Family settled the islands and managed it.
 During the Second World War, the Ceylon Garrison Artillery installed two six-inch guns at its southern point for coastal defence.
 In May 1942, the Ceylon artillery garrison began the Cocos Islands Mutiny, intending to hand the islands over to the Japanese troops.
 The condemned mutineers were shipped back to Ceylon, and imprisoned.
 The six-inch guns have survived and are a historic relic, listed on the Australian Commonwealth Heritage List.